-5.1 Close the Primary air control and use the Airwash to control the burn rate when appliance is at operating temperature, see Diagram 12.
+5.1 Close the Primary air control and use the Airwash to control the burn rate when appliance is at operating temperature, see Diagram 10.

 Adjust the Secondary Air Control to approximately 50% Open.
-Note: The Midline and Highline do not have adjustable Secondary Air.

 Wood burns best on a bed of ash (approx. 25mm (1") deep).